-The discussion and the Q&A continues, so follow the thread with Google’s Search Liaison at @searchliaison.
+The discussion and the Q&A continue, so follow the thread with Google’s Search Liaison at @searchliaison.

 We know by now that Google regularly releases changes to improve search results for users.
 Each time a broad core algorithm update is released, our recommended game plan always involves creating quality content and providing useful answers to your audience’s queries.

 My advice is to stay on course and focus on catering content to your audience.
-This update may have forced you to take a hit to your rankings, but follow Google’s example and mold your strategy to the users who are searching for your products or services.
-Keep a close watch on your search console to see if the deduplication errors get ironed out.
-And - perhaps most importantly - keep asking questions to stay on top of this update (and future updates for that matter).
+This update may have forced you to take a hit to your rankings, but follow Google’s example and mould your strategy to the users who are searching for your products or services.
+And - perhaps most importantly - keep asking questions to stay on top of this update (and future updates, for that matter).
 Follow the convo on Google’s SearchLiaison or ask us directly.
-Google updates like this are often disheartening for small businesses in particular, but there is always an optimal path forward.
+Google updates like this are often disheartening for small businesses, but there is always an optimal path forward.